Replacement dynamics of binary quadratic forms: Introduction

 \item Each periodic vector of type $(L,L,R,L,R)$ for $f$ over $\overline{\Q}$ corresponds to a root of the polynomial $S_{C,D}(y) \in \Z[y]$ defined in \cref{LLRLR_poly}, which has degree $10$ unless $C = -D$ or $c^2-3cd+4d^2 = 0$.
 If $C \ne D$, then there is a one-to-one correspondence

 where $H_{C,D}(y) \in \Q[y]$ is an explicit polynomial.

-In particular, there are at most $10$ periodic vectors of this type for $f$ over $\C$, the coordinates of a periodic vector of type $(L,L,R,L,R)$ for $f$ generate a number field of degree at most $10$ (with degree $10$ being the generic behavior), and if $f$ has a rational periodic vector of this type then $S_{C,D}(y)$ must have a rational root. \end{enumerate} \end{theorem}
+In particular, there are at most $10$ periodic vectors of this type for $f$ over $\C$, the coordinates of a periodic vector of type $(L,L,R,L,R)$ for $f$ generate a number field of degree at most $10$ (with degree $10$ being the generic behavior), and if $f$ has a periodic vector of this type over a number field $K$ then $S_{C,D}(y)$ must have a root over $K$. \end{enumerate} \end{theorem}

-The proofs of these results appear in \cref{LRLR_section} and \cref{LLRLR_section}; see \cref{LRLR_thm} and \cref{LLRLR_thm}.
-We remain unsure of whether there exist diagonal binary quadratic forms $f$ over $\Q$ admitting periodic vectors over $\Q$ of type $(L,R,L,R)$ or $(L,L,R,L,R)$.
-In the referenced sections, we mention computational searches up to designated height bounds which admit no examples.
-We probe type $(L,R,L,R)$ further in \cref{Quartic_Formula_Section}, finding necessary conditions for rationality of roots for the family of polynomials $\{R_{C,D} \mid C, D \in \Q^\times, C \neq D\}$ using the quartic formula.
-This leads us to conjecture there are \emph{no} perioidic rational vectors of this type for such quadratic forms (\cref{LRLR_conjecture}).